Shaepic/WLE-WebXR-Body-Tracking/README.txt

 Under-the-hood joint hierarchy remapping/reassembly to meet WebXR specified joint order.
 Joint debugger for locating mapping errors.

+Before you start:

+It is important to be sure that your app is requesting WebXR body-tracking by enabling the feature request in Wonderland Editor.
+To do this, open the project settings tab, then open the 'Runtime' dropdown.
+In either the 'Required WebXR Features' or 'Optional WebXR Features' coulomb, check body-tracking(if listed).
+If body-tracking is not listed, enter 'body-tracking' in the text field below either coulomb.
+The coulomb you chose will reflect weather your app necessitates body-tracking for the experience or if it is simply an added feature.

 How-To:

 The use of the WLE body-tracking component follows the implementation instructions of all Wonderland Engine custom components.